codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game This is a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+3. When I was having that alphabet soup, I never thought that it would pay off This is a program that prints the ASCII alphabet, in lowercase, not followed by a new line.